PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Introduction

-We evaluate PP-GWAS against its alternatives on both synthetic data, generated using \cite{kadie2017ludicrous}, and two real world datasets: a bladder cancer dataset (n=13,060)\footnote{NIH dbGaP accession number phs000346.v2.p2}, and an age-related macular degeneration (AMD) dataset (n=22,683)\footnote{NIH dbGaP accession number phs001039.v1.p1}.
+In this work, we evaluate PP-GWAS against its alternatives on both synthetic data, generated using pysnptools \cite{kadie2017ludicrous}, and two real world datasets: a Bladder Cancer Risk dataset, and an Age-Related Macular Degeneration (AMD) dataset.
 Our empirical findings highlight a notable advancement in both scalability and execution speed, with PP-GWAS performing nearly twice as fast as SF-GWAS.
 Most importantly, these speeds are achieved utilizing computational resources that are considerably lesser than what SF-GWAS necessitates, making our approach more pertinent to real-world scenarios.
-Moreover, the accuracy of our GWAS results are validated against REGENIE, ensuring comprehensive evaluation.

-Further, in terms of the adversarial conditions, SF-GWAS operates within an all-but-one semi-honest adversary framework, and incorporates an external party designated as helper.
-However, the potential for malicious intent from this external party remains ambiguous.
-In contrast, our approach distinctly outlines the role of the external party, categorizing it as both non-colluding and semi-honest.
-This clear description not only ensures the method's robustness, but also aligns seamlessly with standard privacy enhancing techniques in distributed frameworks \cite{xu2015privacy,akgun2015privacy}.
+Moreover, the accuracy of our GWAS results are validated against REGENIE and meta-analysis, ensuring comprehensive evaluation.
+Further, in terms of the adversarial conditions, SF-GWAS operates within an all-but-one semi-honest adversarial model, and incorporates an external node designated as helper.
+However, the potential for malicious intent from this external node remains ambiguous.
+In contrast, our approach distinctly outlines the role of the external node, categorizing it as both non-colluding and semi-honest.
+This clear description not only ensures the method's preciseness, but also aligns with standard privacy enhancing techniques in distributed frameworks \cite{xu2015privacy,akgun2015privacy}.